47rooks/haxe-extern-examples/cpp/CPPExternNotes.md

 ## Introduction

 Essentially externs in Haxe provide a way to tell the compiler what code to generate in the transpiler output and how to present the extern on the Haxe level.
 It really is impossible I think to fully understand extern syntax and "modelling choices" as I'll call them without understanding the target language, and what Haxe statements translate to when transpiled.
 In the examples that follow some familiarity with C++ is assumed as the explanations would be much longer without that basis.

+There are pairs of Haxe files, being a test class to demonstrate a collection of related features and a corresponding and similarly named `Test*.hx` which tests the functions to demonstrate how the externs are used.
+The extern classes themselves are part of the library under `extlib\cpp`.
+The thinking here is that a additional externs to different targets will be added and a generic layer abstracting away target specific types will be added above them.

 ## Patterns